ash-project/ash_json_api/documentation/topics/authorize-with-json-api.md

 # Authorize with AshJsonApi

 By default, `authorize?` in the domain is set to true.
-To disable authorization entirely for a given domain in graphql, use:
+To disable authorization entirely for a given domain in json_api, use:

 ```elixir
 json_api do